-One of the reasons explaining programmatic advertising is so difficult is that the channel utilizes a lexicon of terms seldom seen elsewhere.
-Demand side platforms get confused with data management platforms, programmatic deals get mixed up and waterfalling is unique from any other form of advertising.
+Demand side platforms (DSPs) get confused with data management platforms (DMPs), programmatic deals get mixed up, and waterfalling is unique from any other form of advertising.

-In an effort to further breakdown the process and make it as digestible as possible, we have compiled a list of definitions to take with you moving forward – or perhaps to help you read through our previous posts.
+To break down the programmatic process and make it as digestible as possible, we have compiled a list of definitions to take with you moving forward.

-Whether in the traditional process of waterfalling or in header bidding, ad exchanges make filling ad inventory more efficient, and easier for both buyers and sellers.
+Whether in the traditional process of waterfalling or header bidding, ad exchanges make filling ad inventory more efficient and easier for buyers and sellers.

-Ad inventory is the available ad space that a publisher can sell to advertisers.
+Ad inventory is the available ad space a publisher can sell to advertisers.

-In a general sense, inventory is a stock of goods held by a business to eventually be sold.
+In a general sense, inventory is a stock of goods a business holds to eventually be sold.

 Ad inventory is the same, simply less tangible than what most of us think of when considering inventory.

-An ad server is a digital technology that quite literally serves advertisements to website visitors.
+An ad server is a digital technology that serves advertisements to website visitors.

-In the programmatic process of ad buying, the ad server works as a mediator in between ad exchanges holding auctions for advertisers and a web page with an open ad placement.
+In the programmatic ad buying process, the ad server works as a mediator between ad exchanges holding auctions for advertisers and a web page with open ad placement.

-The server communicates with exchanges to find a brand, then serve that brands advertisement on the given web page.
+The server communicates with exchanges to find a brand, then serves that brand’s advertisement on the given web page.

-Ad space can be considered the available spots on a webpage where an advertisement can be placed.
+Ad space can be considered the spots on a webpage where an advertisement can be placed.

 On a web page, ad space can typically be found in the header/footer areas, in the sidebar, within the content itself, and so on.

-With attribution, advertisers are able to see where their incoming traffic is coming from.
+With attribution, advertisers can see where their incoming traffic is coming from.
 For brands advertising with PPC, social media, display ads on publications and more, attribution becomes important for figuring out which channels have the biggest impact.

 Selling an ad to a brand may just be part of their larger digital campaign — and they need a way to determine the touchpoints of the campaign and the impact that each touchpoint has.
 This is typically achieved with tags embedded in the display ad.

-One of the most appealing elements of ad networks and demand-side platforms is the ability for brands to follow their audience from one site to the other.
+One of the most appealing elements of ad networks and demand-side platforms is the ability for brands to follow their audience from one site to another.

-Since programmatic ads are built digitally, brands have the ability to test the efficacy not only of an entire campaign or advertising channel, but also each creative that they put to use.
+Since programmatic ads are built digitally, brands have the ability to test the efficacy not only of an entire campaign or advertising channel but also of each creative that they put to use.

-A/B testing is an automated comparison of different ad versions to determine which perform best.
-In many cases, the higher performing ad will be automatically prioritized.
+A/B testing is an automated comparison of different ad versions to determine which performs best.
+In many cases, the higher-performing ad will be automatically prioritized.